joshshipton/joshshipton.com/create/posts/the-josh-shipton-reading-list.md

 expect this to change and update over time as i read more and remember things i have read in the past that should defiently be on this list

+if a book is on this list it means that i've read it cover to cover and enjoyed it, if its in green i thought it was well above average and if its in blue i thought it was exceptional

 # non-fiction

 mindset carol dweck